Dillon-Goicoechea/Code-Portfolio/README.md

 This code is a mix of personal projects I did in my free time and academic projects I was very passionate about!

 The src folder is a calculator web application mad with Vue.js .
-This was my fist framework application with JavaScript, and it was a fun learning experience.
+This was my first framework application with JavaScript, and it was a fun learning experience.
 It was much different than using node.js and JavaScript without a framework!

 Main.js is a dynamic web-page I programmed while refreshing on JavaScript before taking Net-centric computing!
 It is very simple, but a fun refresher.